Hingol Dam: Other Benefits

 Damming the flow of Hingol River will save the flood water for irrigated agriculture development, power generation and water supply for drinking and other domestic uses.
-The project will bring general uplift of the people in the area by creation of employment and business opportunities.
-These indirect benefits, such as employment opportunities and consequent rise in the living standard of the people, however cannot be quantified in monetary term.
+The project is poised to uplift the local community of the area by consequently rising the living standard of the people and generating novel employment and business opportunities.
+Such indirect benefits, however, cannot be quantified in monetary term.
 The direct receipt of the project will be available in shape of irrigation service fee (Abiana) and receipt of cost of sale of energy to consumers.
 The project would greatly increase the development of fisheries in the area and provide recreation and employment opportunities to the residents of the area.
-The estimated cost of the project will be US$311 Million.
+The estimated cost of the project will be worth US$311 Million.
 Out of which US$227 Million for civil works and US$28 Million for electro-mechanical works are required.

 History

-Feasibility studies for the dam were completed in 1992 however due to various reasons including financial constraints and local opposition the dam is still not constructed.
+Feasibility studies for the dam were completed in 1992.
+However, due to various reasons including financial constraints and local opposition, the dam is still not constructed.
 In 2008, members of the Balochistan Assembly opposed the construction of the dam.
-The local Hindu community protested the construction of the dam as it will damage the historic Hindu temple Hinglaj Mata and would destroy the eco-system of Hingol National Park.
+The local Hindu community protested the construction of the dam as it will damage the historic Hindu temple Hinglaj Mata and would destroy the eco-system of the nearby situated Hingol National Park.